AusBoone/Melody-Generator/README.md

 - Implement Melodic Rules: The script could benefit from implementing some rules from melodic theory to make the melodies sound more pleasing.
 For example, leaps (intervals of more than a step) could be followed by a step in the opposite direction, a concept known as "leap compensation."
 Additionally, the script could limit the size of leaps or ensure that the melody doesn't leap too many times in succession.
 - Introduce Variations: The script could introduce slight variations each time the motif repeats.
 This could involve changing a note's pitch or duration, adding or removing notes, or inverting or reversing the motif.
 These variations can prevent the melody from sounding too repetitive.
 - Harmony and Counterpoint: Currently, the script generates a single melody line.
 Incorporating harmony or counterpoint could add depth and complexity to the output.
 A simple harmony could duplicate the melody at a fixed interval, while a more complex counterpoint could generate a second melody that complements the first.
-- User-Friendly GUI: The current GUI is quite basic.
-It could be improved by providing dropdown menus for the key and time signature, sliders for BPM and number of notes, and a checkbox for selecting whether to generate a harmony.
+- User-Friendly GUI: The interface now includes drop-downs for key and time signature, sliders for BPM and note count, and a checkbox to generate a harmony.
 - Include More Scales and Modes: The current version includes only major and minor scales.
 By including other scales like Dorian, Mixolydian, Pentatonic, and others, the tool could generate a wider variety of melodies.
 - Dynamic Velocity: The script currently uses a fixed velocity (volume) for all notes.
 Implementing dynamic velocity could make the melody more expressive.
 The velocity could vary randomly, or the script could implement a larger structure, such as a crescendo or decrescendo.